-Most solar modules currently on the market are built up from ribbon-attached crystalline H-pattern cells in which the cells are side by side to each other and ribbons are interconnecting to these cells via soldering.
+Most solar modules currently on the market are built up from ribbon-attached crystalline H-pattern cells in which the ribbons are interconnected to the cells via soldering.
 The advantage of this approach is the low-cost interconnection and the robustness of the technology.
-However, there are some disadvantages to this module design such as high resistive losses and the incompatibility with very thin wafers.
-One of the new, promising advances for module assembly is a shingled cell technique whereby pre-cut crystalline cells are placed like roof tiles on top of each other (Fig. 1).
+Some disavantages, however, such as high resistive losses and the incompatibility with very thin wafers.
+One of the new, promising advances for module assembly is shingled modules technique whereby pre-cut crystalline cells are placed like roof tiles on top of each other (FIG 1).
 Interconnection of the different pre-cut crystalline cells is achieved via electrically conductive adhesives (ECAs), which have an advantage over soldering in that they can absorb stresses due to CTE mismatches in the module.
+Commercially available, higher-power density modules based on this technology are the Sunpower[®] Performance Series solar panels [1] and Solaria PowerXT[®] solar panels [2].
+The most important drivers for introducing this alternative module design are increased power output, reduced ohmic losses due to smaller currents in strings, no residual stress between the silicon and metal, compatibility with thinner cells and other cell technologies, and, finally and most importantly, optimized cell to module active area due to the tighter cell packing with no important modification to the cell production process.